prisma-labs/graphqlgen/README.md

 Using `graphqlgen` you'll gain:

-- Automated mapping from GraphQL schema to resolver implementation,
+- Automated mapping from GraphQL schema to resolver implementation
-- Type-safe data flow inside of resolvers,
+- Type-safe data flow inside of resolvers
-- Auto-completion & error-catching on resolver arguments (including `parent`) and return values.
+- Auto-completion & error-catching on resolver arguments (including `parent`) and return values

 ## Features

 - ⚒ [**Generates**](#generation) type definitions and _default_ resolver implementations,
-- 🏗 [**Scaffoldes**](#scaffolding) resolver skeletons so you don't have to,
+- 🏗 [**Scaffolds**](#scaffolding) resolver skeletons so you don't have to,
 - 🚀 [**Bootstraps**](#bootstrapping) a GraphQL server based on a [template](./packages/graphqlgen-templates/) of your choice,
 - 💅 [**Prettier**](#) code style following the code styling practices of your project.